Glitter Germ Experiment

 Want to learn more about germs?
 Head to your library to read one of these germ books to stress the importance of washing your hands to your kids.

-You can sit down and read these books with the kids, or have them work through the pages on their own.
-No matter what, they’ll enjoy the topics at hand!
+You can read these books with the kids or have them work through the pages on their own.
+Either way, they’ll enjoy the topics!

-Only four ingredients to start exploring how germs work.
-We really want to emphasize that even though we can’t see them, they’re are in fact germs everywhere.
+There are only four ingredients to start exploring how germs work.
+We really want to emphasize that even though we can’t see them, they are, in fact, germs everywhere.

 If you like this activity, check out my list of Healthy Body Activities for Preschoolers to get more ideas on what activities are perfect when teaching kids about living a healthy lifestyle.